 - finds that medication does not improve their symptoms

-There are two types of surgery for treating UC:
+There are two types of UC surgical treatments.

 Proctocolectomy with ileostomy

-A proctocolectomy involves removing the whole colon, including the rectum.
+A proctocolectomy involves removing the entire colon, including the rectum.

 Doctors sometimes refer to an ileostomy as a stoma.
-It involves repositioning the end of the small intestine through an opening in the outside of the person’s stomach, just above their waistline.
+It involves repositioning the end of the small intestine through an opening in the outside of the person’s stomach, just above the waistline.

 The surgeon then connects an ostomy pouch, or stoma bag, to the opening.
 The contents of the small intestine collect in the bag, which is removable, rather than passing out through the anus.
-This is permanent.
+This is a permanent procedure.

 Proctocolectomy with ileoanal reservoir